pawelc/docs/read_papers.md

 The SBN tolerated much bigger learning rates than Boltzmann machine.
 My Thought: The learning with SBN achieves better results than BM.
 Why then we use BM in pretraining of deep network and not SBN.

-Training Products of Experts by Minimizing Contrastive Divergence (not finished) Good explanation of CD
-PoE can be better than MoE for multidimensional distributions Research Idea: Can we model multidimensional Time Series data using PoE Research Idea: Test time series on RBMs

 Extracting and Composing Robust Features with Denoising Autoencoders what criteria a good intermediate representation should satisfy: